htcondor/htcondor/docs/man-pages/condor_q.rst

     10 jobs; 0 completed, 0 removed, 0 idle, 10 running, 0 held, 0 suspended

-Now non-batch mode with the **-dag** option (unfortunately, *condor_q* doesn’t do a good job of grouping procs in the same cluster together):
+Now non-batch mode with the **-dag** option (unfortunately, *condor_q* doesn't do a good job of grouping procs in the same cluster together):

 ::